wireapp/wire-emails/README.md

 ### Translations

+All translations are located in the [Crowdin project](https://crowdin.com/project/wire-launch).

+When the original (English) email copy is changed via the GitHub UI or in a local clone and submitted via a pull request, the modified source text is uploaded to Crowdin for translation.

+Translators use the [Crowdin UI](https://crowdin.com/project/wire-launch) to update the localized text strings.

-All the translations are located in [Crowdin](https://crowdin.com/project/wire-launch).
-On every pull request the new sources are uploaded to Crowdin and once they are merged to `master` the translations are downloaded automatically into the project.
+Once the pull request is merged to `master`, the new translations are fetched from Crowdin and automatically downloaded into the project.

 ### Otto builds